robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 Plus, Java 7 brought at least some nice, welcome improvements in<br>
 &rarr; `try-with-resources`, exceptions `multi-catch`, etc.

-Finally, modern DI with Spring 3+ (or Guice) using `javax.inject.*` frees one from most needs for XML config and, after all, there yet has to come a build system beating Maven.
+Finally, modern DI with Spring 3+ (or Guice) using `javax.inject.*` frees one from most needs for XML config and, after all, a build sys beating Maven for real has yet to come.

 So namely, here's a **personal wish list FTW**: